MegumiinUwU/Learn-Data-Structures-and-Algorithms-with-Anime-Girls/Data Structures/01. Linked List/README.md

 - **isExist(const Type &element)**: Checks if a given element exists in the list.
 - **isItemAtEqual(const Type &element, int index)**: Checks if the element at the specified index is equal to a given element.

+You will find in **circularLinkedList.h** implementation for circular linked list